-Over 80% of the valley is designated as Sites of Special Scientific Interest (SSSI), home to reservoirs, aqueducts, hundreds of animals and an abundance of opportunities to have fun.
+Over 80% of the valley is designated as Sites of Special Scientific Interest (SSSI), home to reservoirs, aqueducts, hundreds of animals and loads of opportunities to have fun.
 We’ve put together a few suggestions on how to have a truly memorable and adventurous time in the beautiful Elan Valley.

 Bike and hike

 With open access to most of the 72 square mile Elan Valley estate, there are so many routes you can take to explore the area.
 Whether you want a gentle stroll through the greenery and dams or a more challenging hike amongst rocky crags and waterways, there will be a route to suit your needs and ability.
 Bike hire is readily available, if you fancy seeing the sights at a faster pace.
 Head to the Elan Valley Trail if you’re after surfaced paths.

 Elan Valley has International Dark Sky Park status, meaning that on clear nights you can see stars, planets and constellations twinkling away with little light pollution.
 The Elan Valley Astronomy Group holds regular meet-ups at night in the Elan Valley visitor centre to educate visitors on the night sky and give people a chance to explore it through telescopes.

 Keeping kids occupied in Elan Valley is relatively easy.
 The visitor centre runs fun family activities and active days out throughout the year, so keep an eye on their calendar of upcoming events.
 Typical events include bug-hunting, high ropes courses and pond-dipping, with wet weather alternatives too.

 If you want to cover more ground, why not drive around the estate?
 You’ll get the chance to see many spectacular views in a shorter space of time.
 Alternatively, enjoy a bespoke tour, joining a ranger on patrol to discover hidden features of the valley.